zxc7563598/php-cache/README.md

 A layered caching system built with the decorator pattern.
 Supports combining memory, file, local, and remote caches to improve hit rates and simplify cache logic.

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-cache)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-cache)**

 ---